-Chocolate mousse cake, blueberry mousse cake, chocolate raspberry pudding thing, coconut mango pudding thing, and this mystery tart that tasted a little bit like eggnog.
-I liked just about everything I picked, but the standouts were the cakes.
+Chocolate mousse cake, blueberry mousse cake, chocolate raspberry pudding, coconut mango pudding, and this mystery tart that tasted a little bit like eggnog.
+I liked just about everything I picked, but the standouts were the mousse cakes.
 I also had bites of Andrea’s mango sticky rice (not so good) and tiramisu in a coffee mug (delicious!).

 Actually I’m quite disappointed in myself.
 Looking at the photos, it didn’t seem like I ate that much.
 But I was stuffed to the point of barely being able to move.
 I wish I had eaten more of the desserts!